 All About Parliament

-They investigate issues in much more depth than is ever possible in Parliamentary debates or questions.
+- They investigate issues in much more depth than is ever possible in Parliamentary debates or questions.
 Hearings last several days and a range of witnesses can be questioned.
 This is one of the few areas where interest groups can participate directly in Parliamentary proceedings.

 - Select Committee recommendations which criticise existing policy are increasingly being reported in the media

-The quality of investigation depends on how well briefed MPs are and how skilled they are in following a line of questions to the witnesses.
+- The quality of investigation depends on how well briefed MPs are and how skilled they are in following a line of questions to the witnesses.
 MPs do not have the experience and training of, say, barristers in questioning witnesses in court.

 - They can only cover a limited number of topics in any one session compared with the range of things that Government is doing.

-The Government has to reply to a Select Committee report but does not have to act on its recommendations.
+- The Government has to reply to a Select Committee report but does not have to act on its recommendations.
 Few reports are debated in Parliament.

-Although they are improving, Select Committees have tended to investigate a topic and then not come back to it to see what has changed.
+- Although they are improving, Select Committees have tended to investigate a topic and then not come back to it to see what has changed.
 They have also had limited ability to investigate Departmental spending and also tend to choose immediate problems to look at rather than look forward to long term problems that will have to be dealt with.